 - Ensure you dedicate enough time

 To ensure that you’re confident in all aspects of the exam and are able to perform well, give yourself adequate time to prepare for both test papers – Professional Dilemmas and Clinical Problem Solving – and make sure you cover all topics in the Clinical Problem Solving paper.
-To find out more about the topics covered in the MSRA exam, visit our MSRA complete guide.
+To find out more about the topics covered in the MSRA exam, visit our MSRA complete guide or practice questions blogs.

 - Make the most of your time

 Preparing for an exam while working a full-time job is no easy feat, so anything you can do to make your revision time more productive will be beneficial, and no doubt have a positive impact on your MSRA score.
 Rather than aimlessly completing question after question, use our adaptive MSRA question bank to make the most effective use of practice questions.
 Also available as an app, you can answer questions and review your feedback on the go, allowing you to squeeze in some MSRA revision whenever you have the opportunity.